New to fostercare?

 For a foster placement to be successful, the initial matching process of a child/young person to the Family Fostering Partners foster home is critically important.

 This matching process considers the child or young person’s age, their overall needs, their personal history, behaviour, interests and hobbies, talents and skills and cultural needs, and then matches these to the carers own family composition, interests and experience.
-By doing this, we give the placements the very best chance of working and of providing stability and emotional reward to the young person and to the carer.
+By doing this, we give the placements the very best chance of working and of providing stability and emotional reward to the young person and to the foster parent.

 Our aim is to recruit carers who themselves are robust and resilient in order to cope with the challenging and difficult behaviours sometimes exhibited by the children and young people for whom they will care.
 This work starts at the initial visit, and then continues through the rigorous assessment process undertaken by prospective Family Fostering Partners carers.